This article covers:

 The Loading Dock: Reconciling Company Cards and Travel Summary

 Meet your analytic assistant - Loading Dock.
 See exactly what's going on in your expense reporting world!
-To get to this amazing section, click Admin > Domain Control > [domain name] > Loading Dock.
+To get to this section, click Admin > Domain Control > [domain name] > Loading Dock.

 - To gain access to Loading Dock reports you must be on our Corporate plan and have Domain Control enabled; and for access to reconciliation reports you must import your company credit card feed.